Double scaling limits of Dirac ensembles and Liouville quantum gravity: The double scaling limit and 2D quantum gravity

 The critical point is at $t_3 = -\frac{1}{2}\, 3^{-3/4}$ and

 In general it was shown in \cite{LQG 1} that a matrix model of the form

 is associated with a $(2m+1,2)$ minimal model in the double scaling limit.
 In particular, we can deduce then that the quartic, cubic, and hexic Dirac ensembles of type $(1,0)$ are associated with the $(3,2)$, $(3,2)$, and $(5,2)$ minimal models.
+In general for single matrix models, if the potential of the model is degree $d$ and it is odd then it is associated with the $(d,2)$ minimal model.
+If the degree is even, then it is associated with the $(d-1,2)$ minimal model.
+We expect the same relationship holds for Dirac ensembles of the above mentioned form.